jon-cai/monte-carlo-tree-search-ai/README.md

+# README

+## About

-Checkers game AI using a Monte Carlo Tree Search and some heuristics
+Checkers game AI using a Monte Carlo Tree Search and some basic heuristics.